TWUOnline/ldrs591/_posts/2017-11-24-literature-review-search.md

  	<li>Preliminary Investigation Summary: In several appropriately cited paragraphs, you have (a) presented a working knowledge summary of your topic (the basic facts required to make someone familiar with the topic to a limited extent) based on what you have discovered about the topic from your initial investigations of literature, and (b) a brief statement outlining your personal professional interest in this topic.</li>
 </ol>
 <strong>APA format compliance (10 points)</strong>

-Please refer to the <a href="https://create.twu.ca/ldrs591/apa-formatting-requirements/">APA formatting requirements</a> and rubric for specific details.

 <strong>Overall Score: /40</strong>